Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Discussion

-Before we start the discussion, it is useful to give some clarifications on the CR, during which the instrument was operated well outside its nominal working range.
+Before we start the discussion, it is useful to give some clarifications on the cold runs, during which the instrument was operated well outside its nominal working range.

-Besides the increased glitch rate, we observed two major effects of such non standard operation mode.
+Besides the increased glitch rate, we observed two major effects of such nonstandard operation mode.
 First, all interferometric channels of the OMS were characterized by increased noise and spurious signals.
 Second, the system was subject to a significant mechanical distortion.

-We could detect such distortion by monitoring the time series $\Delta x_\GRS(t)-\Delta x_\OMS(t)$ that measures, to first order, the difference between the relative displacement of the two EHs to that of the two TMs.
+We could detect such distortion by monitoring the time series $\Delta x_\GRS(t)-\Delta x_\OMS(t)$ that measures, to first order, the difference between the relative displacement of the two electrode housings to that of the two test masses.

-During CR this difference kept changing over time, with a total variation of up to a few \si{\micro\meter}, likely due to the thermal distortion of the mounting structure of the two GRS.
+During cold runs this difference kept changing over time, with a total variation of up to a few \si{\micro\meter}, likely due to the thermal distortion of the mounting structure of the two GRS.
 This distortion must have put under severe stress the interface between the GRS and the glass structure of the OMS, which, on the contrary, is virtually undistorted by temperature because of its very low temperature coefficient.